kohkitech/kohkitech/README.md

 ## Hello World 🌍🌎🌏

-I'm mainly working on private repositories, which means I am developing products for clients who pay for our services.
+I'm mainly working on private repositories, which means I am developing products for clients who pay for my services.

 I will open public repositories when I make tools or libraries while developing ✌️